armanjindal/garden/content/index.md

 Gardens are a primordial place of *creation*.
 Unlike blogs which are comprised of distinct, complete, organized writing — gardens always chaotically grow.
 Comprised of a network of notes, they responding to the environment, often so slowly that the naked eye notices no difference.
 Like the act of *physically* gardening, writing here radically incremental. **It isn't heroic or final.**  One is never *done* working on their garden.
 That would be ridiculous.
 But one day after a good days work,  you look up (from your laptop) and see something alive.

 By gardening here, I hope to bring these pages *alive*.
 The best places have "life"(see:[Timeless Way of Building](https://en.wikipedia.org/wiki/The_Timeless_Way_of_Building)).
-Call it vibes, a feeling, energy, juju: life is that intangible but real quality in people, places, and things.
-"Life" emerges at an untraceable point.
-Its presence isn't always recognized but its absence is.
+You feel it when you walk in.
+Call it vibes, a feeling, energy, juju: what I call "life" is that intangible but real quality in people, places, and things.

 Most of my pieces are *saplings.* Expect some typos, incomplete sentences, and notes with little structure.
 The writing here isn't my considered "final" opinion.
-In fact, the only thing I am certain of — thing here will change and die.
+In fact, the only certainty I have is that much will change and die.
 This is good.

 Ideas are helpful insofar as they lead to **life**: action, community, flourishing, and further questions.
 "Bad ideas" are anything that distracts the energy and attention the "best ideas" demand.
+So with that naturalistic picture, death is good.
 I am unabashedly the measure of"good" and "bad."
 "I" will change over time.

 Exposing my thoughts on the page as clearly as possible helps measure theory against *reality*, unafraid to modify, discard, and eradicate the bad.
 Death  and the release of resource has always been the nature's way of seeding the new life.